stevesette/CoronaVirusETLFramework/README.md

 Originally we hoped to be able to find more datasets that would be complete and compatible enough in order to also work into this framework, but we realized that completeness of data was more important than additional sources.
 Many of the other datasets we came across were either missing too much data to be useful or organized in a manner that would be too complex to write into a flexible program.
 However, looking back on our original goals of the project we were able to successfully check a majority of the boxes.
 We created a program that (1) consumes, manipulates and joins multiple large data sets , (2) calculates and aggregates various metrics from across both data sets and (3) transforms and outputs aggregated data to multiple output output types (terminal, .csv file, .txt file).

+The rules that each YAML file should adhere to are as follows:
+1. Each YAML file must have a specified output method.
+1. Each YAML file must have a specified area.
+1. Each YAML file must have a specified window field.
+1. Each YAML file that references testing data must have an area of state or region.
+County-level testing data is not available.

 ## Program Architecture
 Any analysis queries are started by the coronavirus_framework python script.
 This script takes in a configuration file name as a system argument.
 The process can be run by running “python coronavirus_framework.py configuration_file.yaml” where the configuration_file refers to the name of the configuration file.
 The configuration filename is then passed to the ReadingEngine.